RavensbourneWebMedia/UX-design/projects/filter-bubbles/README.md

 When | What
 ---- | ----
-Friday 21st of April | Project kickstart
+Monday 18th of April | Project kickstart
 April | Research and ideation
 May | Prototyping and testing
-Friday 2nd of June | Tutorials
+Monday 30th May | Tutorials
-Friday 9th of June | Summative presentations
+Monday 6th June | Summative presentations

 ## Inspiring projects